Local and Central Differential Privacy for Robustness and Privacy in Federated Learning: Defending Against Backdoor Attacks in FL

 In both settings, LDP and CDP are more effective than norm bounding and weak DP in reducing backdoor accuracy, although with varying utility levels. \edit{However, in the Reddit-comments dataset, that the number of participants is high, the utility loss is very small compared to the two other datasets. } Overall, CDP works better as it better mitigates the attack and yields better utility.
 However, as we will discuss later in Section~\ref{discussion}, CDP requires trust in the central server.

-Also note that using the same values for $\epsilon$ in CDP and LDP does not imply that they provide the same level of privacy, as they capture different definitions. \edit{There are straightforward ways to convert LDP to CDP, such as using the notion of ``Group Privacy''~\cite{dwork2008differential}.
-In Table~\ref{groupprivacy} (see Appendix~\ref{sec:group_privacy}), we report the LDP epsilon values converted to CDP using this method.
-However, the resulting upper bounds are significantly larger than what we get in our experiments for CDP privacy budgets.
-In the following, we empirically measure the privacy protection given by DP by mounting actual inference attacks. }
+Using the same $\epsilon$ values for CDP/LDP does not imply that they provide the same level of privacy, as they capture different definitions. \edit{There are straightforward ways to convert LDP to CDP, such as using the notion of ``Group Privacy''~\cite{dwork2008differential}.
+However, applying LDP and using group privacy to extend it to CDP would result in a very loose bound because it incorporates all records.
+Rather, we set out to empirically measure DP's privacy protection by mounting actual inference attacks. }

 \reduce\reduce